mixpeek/example-pipelines/README.md

-# Docker Container CI/CD with GitHub Actions
+# Mixpeek Pipeline CI/CD with GitHub Actions

 This repository demonstrates how to automatically build and push Docker containers to AWS ECS for each subdirectory in the repository using GitHub Actions.